Watchtower's United Nations Association

 In 1968, the Economic and Social Council, by Resolution 1297 (XLIV) of 27 May, called on DPI to associate NGOs, bearing in mind the letter and spirit of its Resolution 1296 (XLIV) of 23 May 1968, which stated that an NGO "...shall undertake to support the work of the United Nations and to promote knowledge of its principles and activities, in accordance with its own aims and purposes and the nature and scope of its competence and activities". un.org/en/civilsociety/1297.shtml (1 Jun 2010)

-A copy of the 1991 application form that the Watchtower filled in shows that there was a yearly requirement to provide information to the United Nations.
+The opening paragraph of the 1991 application form, which the Watchtower was required to submit, contains an instruction to provide information yearly to the United Nations.
 It states;

 " provide us with proof of your organizations non-profit status and with an annual report on its activities related to United Nations."

-Shown later are several Watchtower articles from the 1990s that praise the efforts of the United Nations, an apparent attempt to comply with the above requirements.
+A number of Watchtower articles from the 1990s praise the efforts of the United Nations, an apparent attempt to comply with the above requirements.

 Application to the United Nations is a double standard when compared with the Watchtower principles enforced upon the members.
 The Watchtower makes clear that a role of employment with a disapproved organisation aligns that person with the organisation, even if the role is not directly connected to any questionable practices.